thingsboard/thingsboard.github.io/docs/iot-gateway/mqtt.md

 You can treat this as a remote configuration for devices.
 Your devices are able to request client-side and shared attributes from Thingsboard.
 See [user guide](/docs/user-guide/attributes/) for more details.

-The "**attributeRequests**" configuration allows to configure format of corresponding attribute request and response messages.
+The "**attributeRequests**" configuration allows configuring the format of the corresponding attribute request and response messages.

 For example: